Procyon pygmaeus

 23-32 inches long

 The Cozumel raccoon, as its name suggests, lives exclusively on the island of Cozumel of the coast of Quintana Roo in Mexico.
-These pygmy raccoons mainly reside in mangrove forests and sandy wetlands, however, Cozumel Raccoons have also been seen in semi-evergreen forests and agricultural lands.
+These pygmy raccoons mainly reside in mangrove forests and sandy wetlands.
+Cozumel Raccoons are also spotted occasionally in semi-evergreen forests and agricultural lands.

 The diet of the Cozumel raccoon, like other types of raccoons, is determined by the food available in its habitat.
-This means that the Pygmy raccoon’s diet is mostly made up of native fruits and other vegitation, crustaceans, insects, and lizards.
+This means that the Pygmy raccoon’s diet comprises native fruits and other vegetation, crustaceans, insects, and lizards.

 The tourism industry is the number one threat to Cozumel raccoons, and there is no protected land for these rare animals.
-There has been very little research on the subject of Cozumel raccoons.
+Unfortunately, there is very little research on the subject of the pygmy raccoon.
 Because of this, not much else is known about them.
-There are currently no laws protecting Cozumel raccoons, despite them being so close to extinction, nor are there any Cozumel raccoons in zoos.
+There are currently no laws protecting Cozumel raccoons.
+Despite the species being so close to extinction, there are no Cozumel raccoons in zoos.

-We are passionate about the conservation of all Procyonids, and are actively looking for ways to ensure the survival of Cozumel/Pygmy raccoons.
-Please reach out to us if you are a researcher studying Cozumel Raccoons, or if you work in the tourism and hospitality industry in Cozumel and are interested in finding ways Cozumel Raccoon conservation can coexist with tourism.
+Exotic Pet Wonderland is passionate about the conservation of all Procyonids, and is actively looking for ways to ensure the survival of Cozumel/Pygmy raccoons.
+Please reach out to us if you are a researcher studying Cozumel Raccoons, or if you work in the tourism and hospitality industry in Cozumel and are interested in finding ways wildlife conservation can coexist with tourism.
 You can best reach us regarding this topic by emailing our Registrar at nessie@exoticpetwonderland.org.